-The Company applies the simplified approach to provide for ECLs for all trade receivables and contract assets.
+The Company applies the simplified approach to provide for ECLs on loan receivable from joint ventures and other receivables.
 The simplified approach requires the loss allowance to be measured at an amount equal to lifetime ECLs.

 General approach

 The Company applies the general approach to provide for ECLs on all other financial instruments.
 Under the general approach, the loss allowance is measured at an amount equal to 12-month ECLs at initial recognition.